-The individual initiating sexual content is required to ensure that consent is present before acting and is present during the sexual activity.
+The individual initiating sexual activity is required to ensure that consent is present before acting and is present during the sexual activity.
 The absence of no is not consent; this means there are many ways someone may refuse sexual contact besides simply saying "no" verbally.
 Just because someone doesn't say no doesn't mean they are saying "yes."

-5.0.1.
+5.1.
 What is Consent?

 - Consent is clear.
 Active consent must be clearly understood in words or actions that reveal agreement to engage in a specific sexual activity. - Consent is knowing.
 Consent demonstrates that all individuals understand, are aware of, and agree to the sexual activity. - Consent is voluntary.
 Consent must be freely given and not the result of force, threats, intimidation, coercion or fraud. - Consent is present and ongoing.
-Consent must exist at the time of the activity.
-Consent to previous sexual activity does not imply consent to later sexual acts. - Consent is active, not passive.
+Consent must exist at the time of the activity. - Consent is active, not passive.
 Silence, in and of itself, cannot be interpreted as consent.

-- Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity. - Previous relationships or prior consent cannot imply consent to future sexual acts. - Additional considerations related to consent to perform sexual activity - Possession, use, distribution or administration to another of any of these substances, including Rohypnol, Ketamine, GHB, Burundanga, or other substances that diminish or remove a person's capacity for conscious decision-making about sex is a violation of this policy. - Use of alcohol or other drugs will never function as a defense for any behavior that violates this policy. - The sexual orientation and/or gender identity of individuals engaging in sexual activity does not affect whether an individual is protected by this policy. - Involved parties need to understand all of the potential risks in order to consent.
-These risks may include but are not limited to, sexually transmitted infections and unwanted pregnancy.
-Failure to inform a partner of a known STI or actively lying about one constitutes a breach of informed consent, false statements or deception about the presence/nature of birth control is a violation of consent.
+Consent can be given by words or actions, as long as those words or actions create mutually understandable clear permission regarding willingness to engage in (and the conditions of) sexual activity. - Consent to any one form of sexual activity cannot automatically imply consent to any other forms of sexual activity. - Previous relationships or prior consent cannot imply consent to future sexual acts. - Possession, use, distribution or administration to another of any substance that removes a person's capacity for conscious decision-making about sex; including, but not limited to, Rohypnol, Ketamine, or GHB is a violation of this policy. - Use of alcohol or other drugs will never function as a defense for any behavior that violates this policy. - The sexual orientation and/or gender identity of individuals engaging in sexual activity does not affect whether an individual is protected by this policy. - Involved parties need to understand all of the potential risks in order to consent.
+These risks may include but are not limited to sexually transmitted infections and unwanted pregnancy. - Failure to inform a partner of a known STI or actively lying about one constitutes a breach of informed consent, false statements or deception about the presence or nature of birth control is also a violation of consent.

-5.0.2.
-Communicating consent
+5.2.
+Communicating Consent